 Heading to Dublin?
 You must visit the Guinness Storehouse.

 In 1759, a young Irishman inherited what would be about the equivalent of $150.
 With that, he started a company that specialized in just one product.
 Yep, you guessed it.
 Beer.
 Guinness is now sold in over 150 countries and is even available in fur-flung destinations like Siberia.
-And if you were in Siberia, couldn’t you go for a pint of Guinness?
+And if you were in Siberia, couldn’t you go for a pint?

 The Guinness Storehouse isn’t so much a brewery as it is a cultural experience.
 A tour of the seven-floor building will walk you through brewing methods, history, their legendary ad campaigns, plus some hands-on activities.
 I’m sure you’ve always wanted to learn how to pour a Guinness.
 Great news– you can learn at the Guinness Academy, where an expect will teach you the six-step ritual to pouring a perfect pint.